Developing a CRM Strategy

 CRM strategy needs to be embedded into the company culture and recognised across the whole organisation, with an outside-in methodology.

 The decision to embark upon a CRM system generally results from of a business trigger, a need for change.
 This might be a new contract that requires greater efficiency or maybe you have reached a “pain-point” where you know something different needs to happen moving forward.
 For example, the business growing to a certain size, or a desire to do email marketing which needs a clean database.
-Research carried out by the CRM software review company, Software Advice, in their CRM Software Small Business Buyer Report 2016 shows the top pain-point to be organisation efficiency.
+Research carried out by the CRM software review company, Software Advice, in their CRM Software Small Business Buyer Report 2016 shows the top pain-points to be organisation efficiency.

 Knowing your Enemy